VertigoRay/VertigoRay.github.io/_posts/2018-05-24-gpo-startup-script-practical-download.md

 ```

 Turns out I didn't need to make any aliases.
-If I needed to, I would have done so something like this: `nal w write`.
+If I needed to, I would have done so something like this: `nal w echo`.
 Explained:

 - `nal` is an alias for `New-Alias`
 - `w` is my alias name
-- `write` is an alias for `Write-Output`
+- `echo` is an alias for `Write-Output`
   - Yes, it passes through.

 I could have shortened the strings even more, but I can only use single quotes inside of the command because the whole command needs to be passed inside of double quotes.
 There's a few options for a putting a variable in a string; the first option can't be done and the third is the shortest, in this case, so we used it: